naugehyde/bt-sensors-plugin-sk/README.md

 # Bluetooth Sensors for [Signal K](http://www.signalk.org)

+## BETA 2.2.1

+### What's New

+GoveeH50xx sensor support.
+Selectable bluetooth adapter on config screen (in case you have more than bluetooth adapter on your server).

 ## BETA 2.2.0

 ### What's New

 Support for Aranet4 environment sensor and Renogy Rover/Wanderer Controllers.
 Untested support for Renogy Battery and Inverter clients.
 If you have a Renogy Battery or Inverter with bluetooth support, please give it a try and let me know how it goes.

 ### RENOGY NOTES